sass/sass/proposal/color-4-new-spaces.md

 Values outside a *bounded gamut* range (including infinity or negative infinity) are valid but are considered *out of gamut* for the given color space.
-They remain un-clamped unless the gamut is specifically marked as "clamped".
+They remain un-clamped unless the gamut is specifically marked as "clamped", in which case they're clamped *only* when constructing the color from the global color function.
 If the channel is bounded, or has a percentage mapping, then the channel is considered *scalable*.

 Some color spaces use a *polar angle* value for the `hue` channel.
 Polar-angle hues represent an angle position around a given hue wheel, using a CSS `<angle>`